wku-citl/html-activities/README.md

 ---

-## 📖 AI Prompt Templates
+## 📖 AI Prompt Templates & Code

-Coming soon!
-We're developing detailed prompt templates for each activity type to make customization even easier.
+Ready-to-use prompts and source code for each activity type are available in the [prompts folder](https://github.com/wku-citl/html-activities/tree/main/prompts).

 ---

+*These templates are free for educational use.
+Adapt and modify them for your courses.*

+*Last updated: March 2026*